 Substantial fines ranging from $50 to $500 per day may be issued to landlords who do not provide adequate heat for their tenants.

-(a) It shall be unlawful for any person owning, operating or controlling any rental single-family dwelling, two-family dwelling, apartment house, lodging house, rooming house, boardinghouse or hotel, in which heat is furnished from a heating plant for the purpose of heating the various rooms and apartments therein to fail to furnish heat to such rooms and apartments from September 1 of each year to June 1 of the succeeding year, so that the occupants thereof may secure, without such undue restriction of ventilation as to interfere with proper health and sanitary conditions, minimum temperatures as follows:
+(a) It shall be unlawful for any person owning, operating or controlling any rental single-family dwelling, two-family dwelling, apartment house, lodging house, rooming house, boardinghouse or hotel, in which heat is furnished from a heating plant for the purpose of heating the various rooms and apartments therein to fail to furnish heat to such rooms and apartments from September 23 of each year to May 5 of the succeeding year, so that the occupants thereof may secure, without such undue restriction of ventilation as to interfere with proper health and sanitary conditions, minimum temperature as follows:

 Note: Standards are established by the Aurora Property Maintenance Code.